-Relationship between HKSA 315 (Revised) and HKSA 610 (Revised 2013)
+Relationship between HKSA 315 (Revised 2019) and HKSA 610 (Revised 2013)

 - 6. Many entities establish internal audit functions as part of their internal control and governance structures.
 The objectives and scope of an internal audit function, the nature of its responsibilities and its organizational status, including the function's authority and accountability, vary widely and depend on the size and structure of the entity and the requirements of management and, where applicable, those charged with governance. - 7.
-HKSA 315 (Revised) addresses how the knowledge and experience of the internal audit function can inform the external auditor's understanding of the entity and its environment and identification and assessment of risks of material misstatement.
-HKSA 315 (Revised)3 also explains how effective communication between the internal and external auditors also creates an environment in which the external auditor can be informed of significant matters that may affect the external auditor's work.
+HKSA 315 (Revised 2019) addresses how the knowledge and experience of the internal audit function can inform the external auditor's understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control, and identification and assessment of risks of material misstatement.
+HKSA 315 (Revised 2019)3 also explains how effective communication between the internal and external auditors also creates an environment in which the external auditor can be informed of significant matters that may affect the external auditor's work.

-1 HKSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment
+1 HKSA 315 (Revised 2019), Identifying and Assessing the Risks of Material Misstatement